mrdougwright/rubykin.github.io/if-and-else.md

 layout: default
 title: If and Else
 weight: 5
+description: A conditional in software programming is a basic quesion: If (some condition is true), do it; else, do something else.
+This chapter explains basic conditionals.
 ---

 "If you clean your room then you can play, or else you won’t." - Mom